log4cplus/log4cplus/README.md

   (hppa2.0w-hp-hpux11.11)
 - Haiku R1 Alpha 4.1 with GCC 4.6.3
 - AIX 5.3 with IBM XL C/C++ for AIX, V11.1 (5724-X13)

+The testing on the above listed platforms has been done at some point in time with some version of source.
+Continuous testing is done only on Linux platform offered by [Travis CI][11] service.

 Configure script options